-Mistake 2.
-Not having a "public" understanding of your prospect.
-LinkedIn and other social media are golden tools to help you avoid saying or doing the wrong thing with the person you will be dealing with.
+LinkedIn and social media are golden tools to help you avoid saying or doing the wrong thing with the person you are prospecting.
 This can include simple things like not telling cat jokes to a prospect whose social media is full of their work as a kitten rescuer.
-You can also gain insights into the way your prospects thinks, how they fit into their organization, and what their motives may be.
-For example, if you find out you will be working with an employee who has been with the company only 5 days, your meeting preparation will be quite different than if you will meet with a 5 year veteran.
-Similarly, if your prospect has an engineering background, you will prepare with that in mind as opposed to the way you may engage with a sales manager.
-If your prospect is from another culture, it is very helpful to do a bit of research on how that culture makes decisions.
+You can also gain insights into the way your prospects thinks.
+It's easy to get a sense of how they fit into their organization, and what their motives may be.
+For example, your prospect could have been with the company for 5 days or for 5 years... and your approach should reflect that.
+Similarly, if your prospect is an engineer, for instance, you would want to approach them differently than if they were a sales manager.
+If your prospect is from another culture, it is helpful to do a bit of research on how that culture makes decisions.

-Let's face it.
-It is easier to talk about ourselves and our business.
+Let's face it, it is easier to talk about ourselves and our business than just about anything else.
 We know a lot about these things.
-It is comforting and can even boost our confidence when we say something smart that we know for certain.
-The trouble is that little of this matters to the prospect.
-Except that it ate into your time with the prospect.
+It is comforting and can be a big confidence booster boasting about what you know.
+The trouble is, little of this matters to the prospect (except for the fact that you wasted their time).
 And the clock is ticking.
-Look at it this way: there is little or no chance that you walked into a B2B meeting fully understanding the prospect's situation or challenges.
-In fact, most prospects don't yet understand fully either.
-And they have the inside information!
+Look at it this way: there is little or no chance that you walked into a B2B meeting with a full understanding the prospect's situation or challenges.
+In fact, most prospects don't yet understand fully either -- and they have the inside information!

 These early interactions are about passing the test and earning the prospect's trust.
 The more trust, the more they begin to open up about the real challenges -- and the consequences of not meeting those challenges.

 Avoiding these 5 early B2B interaction mistakes will help to position you for the next step in the prospect's journey.
 Remember: we want meaningful diagnostic interactions and discussions to identify the real challenges they face, and to help find opportunities for the businesses and individuals involved.